Netlabbuilder/Wireshark_notes/Dot1q traffic/readme.md

-The "Dot1q traffic" folder contains packet capture file for 802.1q Virtual LAN traffic.
+The "Dot1q traffic" folder contains the packet capture file for 802.1q Virtual LAN traffic.